supportpal/pollcast/README.md

 composer require supportpal/pollcast
 ```

-Add the ServiceProvider class to the `providers` array in `config/app.php`:
+Add the ServiceProvider class to the `providers` array in `config/app.php`.
+In Laravel versions 5.5 and beyond, this step can be skipped if package auto-discovery is enabled.

 ```
 \SupportPal\Pollcast\ServiceProvider::class,